 Everyone is at risk for glaucoma.
 However, there are certain groups that are at higher risk than others for developing this disease.
 These groups include African Americans over age 40, all people over age 60, individuals with high blood pressure, diabetes, hypertension, near-sightedness, steroid users, a family history of glaucoma or those who have suffered from an eye injury.

 Get a healthy start this year by joining Memorial Healthcare in raising awareness about this disease and promoting the importance of yearly vision screenings.
-Protecting you vision should always be a top-priority and having a yearly eye exam is the best way to preserve your sight.
+Protecting your vision should always be a top priority and having a yearly eye exam is the best way to preserve your sight.
 January is a great time of year to make sure your eyes are healthy with an eye exam.

 Don’t let glaucoma silently sneak up on you and steal your sight.
 Start your year off right.
 Protect your sight by making a resolution for healthy vision.
 Schedule an eye examination, today!